What Is Workability of Concrete?

 The test has been more popular in laboratory conditions.

 For concrete of very low workabilities of the order of 0.70 or below, the test is not suitable, because this concrete cannot be fully compacted for comparison in the manner described in the test.
-The relationship between a slump and compacting factor is given in as per below figure.
+The relationship between a slump and compacting factor is given in per figure.

 Also, read: What Is Transit Theodolite | Theodolite Parts

 The Vee-Bee test is suitable for stiff concrete mixes having low and very low workability Compared to the slump test and compacting factor test, the Vee-Bee test has the advantage that the concrete in the test receives similar treatment as it would in actual practice.

-The test consists in molding a fresh concrete cone in a cylindrical container mounted on a vibrating table as shown in as per the below figure.
+The test consists in molding a fresh concrete cone in a cylindrical container mounted on a vibrating table as shown in as per the figure.